dellsystem/dellsystem.github.io/tech.md

 ### The economics of the tech industry

+* Daniel Joseph for Real Life: [Two-Faced](http://reallifemag.com/two-faced/) (a stellar piece analysing the cultural aspects of platform capitalism, as well as the political economy underneath)
+	* same author, same publication, a year earlier: [Code of Conduct](http://reallifemag.com/code-of-conduct/). "[...] platforms are technologies for the production of distribution itself, and if platform capitalism is about distribution, then it’s primarily about space.
+Platforms create a space in which specific forms of exchange can occur, and set the terms for those exchanges, all while extracting rents."
 * Peter Frase for The New Inquiry: [The Future Bubble](https://thenewinquiry.com/the-future-bubble/)
 	* really excellent piece on the venture capital model of funding companies in Silicon Valley, and how that relates to the rest of the economy
 * Leif Weatherby for LARB: [Delete Your Account: On the Theory of Platform Capitalism](https://lareviewofbooks.org/article/delete-your-account-on-the-theory-of-platform-capitalism/).
 A very impressive overview of several relevant books: